B2B Public Relations Pro - Top 9 Tips & Strategies

 Other respondents stated that understanding new channels such as microblogging (72 percent), social networks (80 percent), and blogging, podcasting, and RSS are some of the most significant characteristics in PR and marketing recruiting (87 percent ).

 Beyond traditional B2B public relations, embracing digital PR tactics helps you to impact your industry and earn a shared voice ahead of rivals.
-The connected B2B public relations professional of today knows the relationship between digital PR, search engine optimization, and B2B social media.
+The connected B2B public relations pro of today knows the relationship between digital PR, search engine optimization, and B2B social media.